rciminera/School_District_Analysis/README.md

 The four major findings are as follows:

 1. District % Overall Passing was down after the changes but only by (30bps)
+2. Thomas High School's scores changed in the School Summary but by small amounts eg Overall % (32bps) change
-2. Thomas High School's ranking at 2nd in the district did not change.
+3. Thomas High School's ranking at 2nd in the district did not change.
-3. There were no changes to Scores by School Size, Type, or Spending
+4. There were no changes to Scores by School Size, Type, or Spending.

-4.
+In conclusion, whether the Thomas High School grades were tampered with, or not, there is no significant change in the schools performance or ranking.